TaliesinDS/MangaDex/USER_MANUAL.md

-# MangaDex → Suwayomi Import Tool (Beginner Friendly Guide)
+# Seiyomi — MangaDex → Suwayomi Import & Library Tools (Beginner Friendly Guide)

 This guide shows you how to move ("import") your MangaDex followed manga, reading statuses, and read chapter progress into a Suwayomi (Tachidesk) server **even if you have never used the command line before**.

+For a feature overview and quick-start summary, see the README in this repository.

 ---